 Following the post-lesson discussion, the team reflects on what they learned and records their findings as an addendum to their research proposal.
 This reflection is shared with the school community so that everyone has an opportunity to learn from the research lesson.

-The purpose is not to create a great lesson
+The purpose is to improve teaching, not to create a great lesson

 A common misunderstanding is that Lesson Study is about creating a great lesson.
 It is not.
 Lesson Study serves three objectives.
 The main objective of school-wide Lesson Study is to test strategies and develop teaching techniques that will improve all future lessons.
 A second objective is to strengthen teachers’ content knowledge and pedagogical content knowledge.
 A third objective is to improve teaching and learning of specific content.